hpcugent/vsc_user_docs/intro-Cloud/ch_Shares.tex.md

 # Shared file systems using Manila {#cha:shared-file-systems}

-OpenStack's Manila service makes it possible to create and manage shared [nfs]{acronym-label="nfs" acronym-form="singular+short"} file systems for virtual machines.
-This service is not automatically enabled for every VSC cloud project, so you should contact if you want to use shared file systems in your project.
+OpenStack's Manila service makes it possible to create and manage shared nfs file systems for virtual machines.
+This service is not automatically enabled for every VSC cloud project, so you should contact <cloud@vscentrum.be> if you want to use shared file systems in your project.

 ## Creating a Shared File System {#sec:creating-shared-file .unnumbered}